-The European Parliament,
+The European parliament,

-- having regard to the motion for a resolution tabled by Mr SUTRA, Mr GATTO, Mr FOTILAS, Mrs CRESSON, Mr ARFE', Mr CARIGLIA, Mr GEORGIADIS and Mr COUTSOCHERAS (Doc.
-1-18/81), - having regard to the judgment of the Court of Justice of 12 July 1983 in Case 170/78, Commission v. the United Kingdom1. - having regard to its resolution of 17 November 1983 on the harmonization of taxation in the Community2 - having regard to the report by the Committee on Agriculture (Doc.
-1-1374/83), - A. whereas consumers in certain non-producer Member States are disadvantaged by the fact that wine is subject to indirect taxes which make it a luxury product and make its consumption prohibitively expensive by comparison with other nationally produced alcoholic beverages such as beer, - B. whereas some Member States use excise duties to discriminate against products from other Member States, - C. whereas this situation has unfavourable effects both on consumer choice and the functioning of the common organization of the market in wine, with significant consequences for the Community budget, - D. whereas in its judgment on Case 170/78, the Court of Justice of the European Communities stated that, by levying excise duty on still white wines made from fresh grapes at a higher rate, in relative terms, than on beer, the United Kingdom had failed to fulfil its obligations under Article 95(2) of the EEC Treaty, - E. whereas it is necessary to regularize the legal situation in the Community as soon as possible, by putting this judgment into effect throughout the Community through the introduction of appropriate legislative provisions by the Member States concerned,
+- having regard to the motion for a resolution tabled by Mr Sutra, Mr Gatto, Mr Fotilas, Mrs Cresson, Mr Arfe', Mr Cariglia, Mr Georgiadis and Mr Coutsocheras (Doc.
+1-18/81), - having regard to the judgment of the Court of Justice of the European Communities of 12 July 1983 in Case 170/78, concerning the tax arrangements applicable to wine 1, - having regard to its resolution of 17 November 1983 on the harmonization of taxation in the Community 2 , - having regard to the report of the Committee on Agriculture (Doc.
+1-1374/83), - having regard to the second report of the Committee on Agriculture (Doc.1-48/84), - A. whereas consumers in certain non-producer Member States are disadvantaged by the fact that wine is subject to indirect taxes which make it a luxury product and make its consumption prohibitively expensive by comparison with other nationally produced alcoholic beverages such as beer, - B. whereas this situation has unfavourable effects both on consumer choice and on the functioning of the common organization of the market in wine, with significant consequences for the Community budget, - C. whereas in its judgment in the abovementioned Case 170/78, the Court of Justice of the European Communities stated that the application to still white wines made from fresh grapes of excise duty at a higher rate, in relative terms, than that applicable to beer constitutes a failure to fulfil the obligations imposed on the Member States by Article 95(2) of the EEC Treaty,

-1OJ No. C 226, 24.8.1983, p.
-3
+1 OJ No. C 226, 24.8.1983, p.3

-2OJ No. C 342, 19.12.1983, p.
-73 - 5 -
+2 OJ No. C 342, 19.12.1983, p.73